Heat wave bakes large part of nation as 4th of July holiday approaches

 "Heat advisories are in effect from the Central Plains to the Ohio Valley and parts of the Northeast," according to a National Weather Service forecast summary.

 A high pressure system centered somewhere north of Tennessee is the culprit, forecasters say.
 It's large enough to spread heat from the South to the Eastern Seaboard to the Midwest.
-Even the relatively cool, forested far reaches of Northern California were experiencing high temperatures in the 100s Saturday, according to the National Weather Service.
+Even the relatively cool, forested far reaches of Northern California were experiencing high temperatures in the 100s Saturday, according to the National Weather Service, and residents have to worry about increased fire danger with Red Flag warnings in the areas around Sacramento.

 Perhaps the most oppressive heat, however, is found in the urban Midwest, where this high pressure bubble will peak Sunday, forecasters say.
-Heat indices temperatures in Chicago — this indicates what it will actually feel like — were expected to reach 106 or 107 degrees Sunday, said Gino Izzi, a National Weather Service meteorologist based in the Windy City.
+Heat indices temperatures in Chicago — this indicates what it will actually feel like — are expected to reach as high as 110 degrees on Sunday afternoon, said Gino Izzi, a National Weather Service meteorologist based in the Windy City.

 Overnight temperatures on the weekend will not back down much, he said.
 "Those are going to unbearable, to be honest," Izzi said.